JonasKemmer/AliasFinder/JOSS_Paper/paper.md

 By now the RV method is the second most successful method and the first one to find exoplanets.
 The detection of exoplanets by this method relies on finding periodic signals in noisy time-series data (RVs over time) using a periodogram analysis.
-However, gaps in the observations (e.g. stars can only be observed during night from the ground) can result in strong aliases, an effect where two signals are almost indistinguishable when sampled.
+However, gaps in the observations (e.g., stars can only be observed during night from the ground) can result in strong aliases, an effect where two signals are almost indistinguishable when sampled.
 Aliases normally occur at $f_{\text{Alias}}=f_{\text{True}}\pm m \cdot f_{\text{Sampling}}$ where $f_{\text{True}}$ is the true signal, $f_{\text{Sampling}}$ the sampling frequency and $m$ an integer value.